 Professor Davies’ primary research focus is in the area of criminal law and procedure.
 Her articles have been published in a variety of leading journals including the Michigan Law Review, the Duke Law Journal, the Southern California Law Review, and Law and Contemporary Problems.
 She is also a co-author of a leading treatise on health care fraud, Medicare and Medicaid Fraud and Abuse (West Group 2001-2002).

-Professor Davies teaches Criminal Law, Criminal Procedure (Police Practices), and Evidence.
+Professor Davies taught Criminal Law, Criminal Procedure (Police Practices), and Evidence.

 Rising Road: A True Tale of Love, Race, and Religion in America